 Catlett is a tiny town located in the state of Virginia.
-With a population of 311 people and just one neighborhood, Catlett is the 339th largest community in Virginia.
-Catlett has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 331 people and two constituent neighborhoods, Catlett is the 362nd largest community in Virginia.

 Catlett home prices are not only among the most expensive in Virginia, but Catlett real estate also consistently ranks among the most expensive in America.

 Because occupations involving physical labor dominate the local economy, Catlett is generally considered to be a blue-collar town.
 55.56% of the Catlett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Catlett is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Catlett who work in office and administrative support (44.44%), sales jobs (0.00%), and personal care services (0.00%).

 Catlett is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Catlett to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.